Absolutely continuous Furstenberg measures: Introduction

 The construction in Section \ref{section:sum_of_variances} is significantly more elaborate.
 In particular, we will make use of all the scales $s_1, \dots, s_{\hat{m}}$ provided by Proposition \ref{proposition:lots_of_v}.
 Moreover, we will need to apply it for a carefully chosen sequence of parameters in the role of $P$.
 To aid with this in Section \ref{section:sum_of_variances} we construct a family of ways of writing a stopped random walk in $\Gp$ in such a way that we may apply Proposition \ref{proposition:intro_decomp_detail} which is closed under concatenation.

 Finally we discuss some ingredients of the proof of Proposition \ref{proposition:lots_of_v}.
-We take the entropy of an absolutely continuous random variable taking values in $\Gp$ to be the differential entropy with respect to a certain normalisation of the Haar measure and denote this by $H(\cdot)$.
-We will define this in Section \ref{section:entropy}.
+We define the entropy of an absolutely continuous random variable taking values in $\Gp$ to be the differential entropy with respect to a certain normalisation of the Haar measure and denote this by $H(\cdot)$.
+We define this more precisely in Section \ref{section:entropy}.
 We will then prove the following theorem.

-\begin{theorem} Let $g, s_1$ and $s_2$ be independent random variables taking values in $\Gp$ such that $s_1$ and $s_2$ and absolutely continuous and have finite entropy.
+\begin{theorem} Let $g, s_1$ and $s_2$ be independent random variables taking values in $\Gp$ such that $s_1$ and $s_2$ are absolutely continuous and have finite entropy.
 Define $k$ by